-- While over 90 percent of Americans want solar, only about half want to pay for it, which is why 30 percent federal solar tax credits through 2021 are vital to the industry.
+- While over 90 percent of Americans want solar, only about half want to pay for it, which is why 30 percent of federal solar tax credits through 2021 are vital to the industry.
 Solar will continue to grow in demand as more businesses embrace it and report energy savings.

 - Homeowners will continue to take advantage of solar tax credits at least through 2021 and maybe longer if Congress extends this incentive.
-The residential solar segment hit an all time record in Q3 2019 with 71.3 GW of installed capacity, which was enough to power 13.5 million homes.
+The residential solar segment hit an all-time record in Q3 2019 with 71.3 GW of installed capacity, which was enough to power 13.5 million homes.

-- Solar installations will increase across all market segments, through 2021 among non-utility businesses and developers looking to take advantage of federal tax credits.
+- Solar installations will increase across all market segments through 2021 among non-utility businesses and developers looking to take advantage of federal tax credits.
 Energy investment models pioneered by Fortune 500 companies will continue to attract big investors.